On the non-existence of elements of Kervaire invariant one: Equivariant stable homotopy theory

 Modules over an equivariant commutative ring are defined in the evident way using the smash product.
-The category of left modules over $R$ will be denoted $\rmod{R}$.
-It is an enriched symmetric monoidal model under the operation
+The category of left modules over $R$ and equivariant maps will be denoted $\rmod{R}$.
+A map of $R$-modules is defined to be a {\em weak equivalence} if the underlying map of spectra is a weak equivalence.
+The adjoint ``free module'' and ``forgetful'' functors

+create a model category structure on $\rmod{R}$.
+It becomes an enriched symmetric monoidal model category under the operation

 where $M$ is regarded as a right $R$-module via

 and $M\smashove{R}N$ is defined by the coequalizer diagram